A corporate health and wellness program can be a wonderful boost for your employee morale and engagement – or it can flatten it.

 If you want your employees to embrace your health and wellness program with energy, enthusiasm and team spirit, and be filled with good feelings about working for you, then pack your communication and marketing full of energy, enthusiasm, team spirit and good feelings.

 Equip your managers and team leaders with info, tools and ideas to convey enthusiasm about the program.

-This is where your enthusiastic Champions and Coordinators come into their own (see “The 3 Cs of creating employee support for your workplace health program”).
+This is where your enthusiastic Champions and Coordinators come into their own.
 They can keep the vibe active, vibrant and can-do.
 They can work with your team leaders to foster a great team spirit and a bit of light-hearted team competitiveness around your activities and challenges.

 To engage employees, you need to reach and touch their hearts and minds, on issues they truly care about.
 Things that improve their lives and make them want to “stay and strive”.
 Corporate health and wellness programs are one of the rare things that let you do that.
 Make the most of this opportunity, and use your health and wellness program to create a new energy, sense of purpose and increased morale across your entire organisation.